Subscriptions and order copies

-As a best practice, we recommend attaching webhooks on order subscriptions and order copies events to react promptly in case something unexpected happens.
+As a best practice, we recommend attaching webhooks on order subscription, recurring order copy, and order copy events to react promptly in case something unexpected happens.

 Available payment gateways

-Since order copies' success depends on whether the source order's payment source is saved in the customer wallet or not, subscriptions are available for those payment gateways that support reusable payment sources (currently Adyen, Braintree, Checkout.com, Klarna, and Stripe — more to come).
+Since order copies' success depends on whether the source order's payment source is saved in the customer wallet or not, subscriptions are available for those payment gateways that support reusable payment sources (currently Adyen, Braintree, Checkout.com, Klarna, Satispay, Stripe, and any external gateways with a properly configured token endpoint — more to come).